manibibek/charging-stations-nepal/README.md

 ## Contributing
 - Create a PR by adding or editing details in the `data.json` file in the following format.
+- Include links or social posts which includes images or news regarding the charging stations on the PR comment.
+This will help us to verify the information.
 ```
 {
     "name": "Name of charging station",